katemayo/js-dc-8/06-objects/homework/assignment.md

 # Review
 The following is suggested reading for you, if you'd like to review any of the material we've covered in the first part of the course.

-I recommend that you finish it before next Tuesday's class, when we start our first lab.
-By no means is any of this *assigned*, it's for your own interest and education.

 - [Eloquent JavaScript, Chapters 1 through 11](http://eloquentjavascript.net/index.html)

 These chapters in particular for review: